bernorenovations.com

 Description: Smaller in diameter with a smaller head than common nails.

-Uses: Finish carpentry, trim, molding, where appearance is important.
+Uses: Finish carpentry, trim, and molding where appearance is important.

 Sizes: Typically 1 inch to 4 inches.